 The cornerstone of the Great Place to Work model is trust, with open and transparent communication crucial in any high-trust relationship.
-Particularly when a change in circumstances occurs, such as the Covid-19 crisis, a timely and all-inclusive communication strategy is essential to ensuring employee perceptions of leadership credibility remain high.
+Particularly when a change in circumstances occurs, a timely and all-inclusive communication strategy is essential to ensuring employee perceptions of leadership credibility remain high.

-Although Covid-19 is thankfully starting to feel like a distant memory, the aftereffects from this will be felt for many more years to come, which is why it is important for your organisation to always be equipped for any change that comes your way.
+Although Covid-19 is thankfully starting to feel like a distant memory, the aftereffects from this will be felt for many more years to come, which is why it is important for your organisation to always be equipped for any change that comes your way, whatever that may look like.
 Quality communication at this junction will have a lasting impact on an organisational culture built on trust, a factor which will aid in the formulation of new ideas, new ways of thinking, and a collective spirit in adapting to change, now and in the future.

 Drawing on our experience partnering with clients with high volumes of remote workers, and those who have come through transitional periods, we would like to address some common questions posed by organisations at this juncture.